-About Education For All in India Website
+About Website Education for All in India (EFA)

 This site is being developed and maintained by Professor Arun C Mehta who worked in NIEPA, New Delhi about four decades presents comprehensive information about different aspects of School Education in India in its efforts towards achieving the goal of universal school education in terms of access, participation, retention, and quality of education.
 It presents comprehensive information about all centrally sponsored schemes, such as the District Primary Education Programme (DPEP), Sarva Shiksha Abhiyan (SSA) and newly launched integrated Samagra Shiksha and a host of other programmes.